a5hik/ng-sortable/README.md

 - Enable/Disable Drag at run time.
 - Drag Boundary can be defined.
 - Clone an item and drop.
+- Allows duplicate items to be dropped from the clones.

 #### Implementation Details: